Skip to main content

 Ocean Beach current view facing North showing erosion and temporary barrier wall

 The Ocean Beach Climate Adaptation Project (OBCCAP) is situated along the Great Highway south of Sloat and north of Skyline.
 The Great Highway passes through Recreation and Park Department property in this area.
-Recreational and open space elements planned for this soon to be former roadway include a multi-use trail, restroom, beach access stairs and a parking lot, and are a part of the SFPUC’s Ocean Beach Climate Adaptation Project , which is in its design phase.
+Recreational and open space elements planned for this soon to be former roadway include a multi-use trail, restrooms, beach access stairs and a parking lot, and are a part of the SFPUC’s Ocean Beach Climate Adaptation Project , which is in its design phase.

 Goals of the Recreational and Open Space Project Elements of the OBCCAP